Full Schedule Industry Track Schedule

 2:15 pm – 3:00 pm

-Featuring: Aaron Parnas, Adam Aleksic, Galen Stocking and more
+Featuring: Aaron Parnas, Adam Aleksic (Linguistics Creator at Etymology Nerd), Galen Stocking (Senior Computational Social Scientist at Pew Research Center) and more

 Participants